Indiana Bike Trail Maps

 Traillink.com - This is the national rails to trails website.
 They do a great job of mapping the Bike only trails nationwide.
 It has a whole route management and tracking system.
 It is a great resource.

 The city of Indianapolis made a great map for the Indianapolis area - This is the absolute best of all of the biking maps if you are interested in Biking in Indianapolis or the surrounding counties.
+If you are on your phone then this page is location aware, so it is a really good resource for Indianapolis.

 Next Level Trails Progress report - this is the state of Indiana’s map of the current trails + the trail projects that are funded with 180 million dollars.
 They say there are 11 projects under construction.
 It also does a great job of showing you all of the trails.